Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 The file format created should be listed in the result:
 ![create file format settings](assets/4PreLoad_12.png)

-In this section, we will use a virtual warehouse and the `COPY` command to initiate bulk loading of structured data into the Snowflake table we created in the last section.

 ### Resize and Use a Warehouse for Data Loading

+We will now use a virtual warehouse and the `COPY` command to initiate bulk loading of structured data into the Snowflake table we created.

 Compute resources are needed for loading data.
 Snowflake's compute nodes are called virtual warehouses and they can be dynamically sized up or out according to workload, whether you are loading data, running a query, or performing a DML operation.
 Each workload can have its own warehouse so there is no resource contention.